AVL-DiTEST-DiagDev/luasim-documentation/index.md

 Find more information about Lua at https://www.lua.org/

 ## Simulation structure
-All simulation files need ot have the extension **.lua** to make sure they are detected by the simulation engine.
+All simulation files need to have the extension **.lua** to make sure they are detected by the simulation engine.
 * A single file can describe one or more ECUs
 * One vehicle simulation can consist of one or multiple simulation files, the engine loads and interprets each one independenly.